open-dynamic-robot-initiative/trifinger_simulation/docs/getting_started.rst

 ``RobotFrontend`` instance to execute the same code on the real robot (in practice, there are a few things to consider, see `Simulation vs Real Robot`_).

-Note that it is important to call ``finger.get_observation(t)`` in *each* iteration, even if you don't actually use the observation.
-This is because inside there the next simulation step is computed.
+Note that the next simulation step is computed in the ``append_desired_action()`` method.
+So the state of the simulation only changes when calling this method.

 Simulation vs Real Robot